jboner/lagom-service-locator-consul/README.md

 ## Register services in Consul

 The second step is to register each of your services in Consul.
-This can be done either directly using the [Consul Java API](https://github.com/Ecwid/consul-api) library.
+This can be done using the [Consul Java API](https://github.com/Ecwid/consul-api) library or through Consul's [HTTP API](https://www.consul.io/intro/getting-started/services.html).
 Here is some example code of how to use it in a service:

 ```java
 import com.ecwid.consul.v1.ConsulClient;